slekup/git-chest/README.md

 # Git Chest

-Git Chest is a desktop application that allows you to own a local database of data from remote repositories.
+Git Chest is a desktop application that allows you to own a local database of repository metadata (data optional).
 This includes data specific to git hosting platforms such as issues, discussions, pull requests, and more.

-**Features:**
+## Features

 - **Archiving:** Keep historical copies of remote repositories, including platform-specific data.
 - **Updates:** Watch any user, organization, and repository events.